 Water the onion enough to keep the soil moist.

-When the new onions grow, cut them off carefully while keeping their roots attached.
+When the new onions grow, cut them off carefully while keeping their roots attached to the soil.

 Garlic is yet another food item used in numerous recipes and can easily be grown at home.

 Take a big garlic clove and place it in a container filled with soil.
 Lightly cover the clove with soil.

 Place the container near a window so that the garlic can receive enough sunlight.